Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-72:
+New in this latest version release-73:

 1.)
-A fix to the Kopernicus Standard Asteroid customizer has been applied.
-The bug that it addresses was preventing asteroids from spawning without setting UseKopernicusAsteroidSystem = Stock.
-Stock setting is still needed for comets, of course, but Asteroids should now function and be customizable as intended.
+Floating scatters have been fixed (for real this time)

+2.)
+The system was rewritten to only consider quads close to the camera (7500m, so decent visibility).
+This results in a pretty decent speedup.
+100% scatters + Woomerang forest has 80+ FPS at 4K in stock on my Ryzen 5800X/RTX 3070 system, that seems playable.
+1080p will of course do much better. :)

 Known Bugs: